Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 - Unbolt and remove the Belt Guide Pulley (lower, right side of the engine).

-Bolt on New Tensioner & Guide Pulley, and mount new Timing Belt
+8. Bolt on New Tensioner and Guide Pulley, and Mount New Timing Belt

 To eliminate Pulley bolts from every coming loose after re-assembly, apply thread-lock to the bolt threads.
 Not absolutely necessary but provides peace of mind.